Blaize Talagi

-Blaize Afasene Seuala Talagi (born 16 March 2005) is a Samoan international rugby league footballer who plays as a for the Penrith Panthers in the National Rugby League.
+Blaize Afasene Seuala Talagi (born 16 March 2005 in Liverpool, NSW, Australia) is an Australian international rugby league footballer who plays as a for the Penrith Panthers in the National Rugby League and for Samoa, where his parents were born.

 He previously played for the Parramatta Eels in the NRL as a and er.

 Background

 He was educated at Westfields Sports High School.

 Talagi has played for New South Wales at under-16 and under-18 level.
 He also played for the Australian Schoolboys side in 2022.